 This form is published in an interactive format that automatically calculates the averages of each strand as well as the overall mark.
 We strongly advice to use the CRF in this way rather than printing it off and completing it by hand.

-The modified CRF for summer 2022 will be updated and made available soon.
+The modified CRF for summer 2022 is available here.

 You can contact us by email email@example.com, on Twitter @OCR_DesignTech or call on 01223 553998.